 If you’ve had your first dose of the AstraZeneca vaccine without developing TTS or experiencing another serious adverse event, then you can safely receive your second dose regardless of your age.

-8. Why is AstraZeneca still recommended for people over 50?
+8. Why is AstraZeneca still recommended?

 The AstraZeneca vaccine remains highly effective at preventing death and severe illness among people who have contracted COVID-19.
 The incidence of the blood clotting syndrome (TTS) is very rare.